Ninkuk/Technical-Interview-Prep/Language Basics/Python.md

 #technical

-A quickie on python from the perspective of coding interviews.

 ## General Tips
 - Python is very sensitive about <u>indentation</u>.
 Make sure your indent levels are correct, especially on a text editor!

 ---
 ## Variables

 ```python